ahmadshabib/ahmadshabib/README.md

 ## 📫 How to reach me

-You can find and get in touch with me on below accounts!
+You can find and get in touch with me on the below accounts!

 [![Linkedin Badge](https://img.shields.io/badge/ahmadshabib-follow%20on%20linkedin-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/ahmad-shabib/)